Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 ### Blending settings

 In graphic API we do not have access to colors written by previous invocations of the fragment shader.
-Instead, use following blend functions:
+Instead, use the following blend functions:

 ```js
  color: {